mieweb/docs/content/functions/encounters/working-in-a-legacy-encounter.md

 ![](../working-in-a-legacy-encounter.assets/7820a387bd4953ea0117b3570708a1c5.png)![](../working-in-a-legacy-encounter.assets/7820a387bd4953ea0117b3570708a1c5.png)![](../working-in-a-legacy-encounter.assets/ba4c482f5a934071ec3b09e990813ad3.png)
 {{% /tip %}}

 When you spell-check and it finds something, the list of suggestions will appear in a box.
 You can change to one of the suggestions, or you can ignore or edit or add that word to your {{% system-name %}} system's spell check library.
-See other help documentation named *Spell Check.pdf*
+See other help documentation named [Spell Check](https://docs.enterprisehealth.com/functions/system-administration/system-controls/spell-check/)*.*

 ![](../working-in-a-legacy-encounter.assets/a94ff8cfd1aac6a43d25f0cc95e0fc98.jpg)